Simple Projects

 Tips for Dried Oranges

-• These dried oranges are so nice to have around because then can easily transfer from fall decor through the winter!
+• These dried oranges are so nice to have around because then can easily transfer from a fall to winter holiday decoration!

 • When you are done using them, remove any wire or string, then toss them in your bird feeder or out to the chickens for a nice winter treat!

 • Let the kids help!
-This is one of those projects everyone can help with and they’ll remember that!
+This is one of those fun diy projects everyone can help with and they’ll remember that!
+This is also a great handmade gift idea

 grape vine wreath with cedar and dried oranges